-Lost and found articles are placed in the wooden box by the IMC.
-Parents and children are urged to check the box for lost articles.
+Lost and found articles are placed in a blue cupboard under the entryway stairs.
+Parents and children are urged to check the cupboard for lost articles.
 Every effort will be made to return lost items to their owner.
 Proper marking of clothing and other articles is important to returning these items to their owners.
-Items left after school is out in June are donated to Goodwill.
+Twice a semester, lost and found items will be gone through and donated.
+All items left at the end of the school year will be donated or discarded.